openflighthpc/retype-documentation/Retype_Documentation/USE/Overview/what_is_flight_user_suite.md

 label:
 ---

-# What is OpenFlightHPC Compute?
+# What is the Flight User Suite?

-OpenFlight Compute is the software environment designed to help researchers and scientists run their own high-performance compute research environment quickly and easily.
+The Flight User Suite is a software environment designed to help researchers and scientists run their own high-performance compute research environment quickly and easily.
 The basic structure provided for users is as follows:

  - One gateway node, plus a configurable number of compute nodes
  - An Enterprise Linux operating system